tranqkhue/geo_sat_detection/README.md

 2. Why use *bounding boxes around the stars* as positive data?
   > Because, without taking account in Earth's rotation, the satellites and stars are relative (small) pin-point objects in the sky.
 So (hopefully), when we resize the stars' bounding boxes into a square, the stars would be points, while reserving their gradient properties

 3. Why use HOG?
-Isn't it outdated>
+Isn't it outdated?
   > Because we use *gradient* feature.
 Also we need rotation variance as the **gradients' traits** (not to be confused with *stars' traits*) are the same
   *A remind of gradient's traits as the pixels' values ascending from left to right (you may need to zoom in)*
 ![alt text](https://github.com/tranqkhue/geo_sat_detection/blob/master/doc/star.png)